How to Get From Guadalajara to Mexico City

 Flights from Guadalajara to Mexico City are cheap and plenty.
 Although we are not a fan of short-haul flights, we cannot deny that flying is the more cost-efficient option for this route.

-There are many flights departing through the day from Guadalajara Airport and after a little more than an hour you will arrive in Mexico City.
+There are many flights departing through the day from Guadalajara Airport and you will arrive in Mexico City after just a little over an hour.
 Note that you’ll need extra time to get to and from the airports.

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.